CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 Multi-Chassis Link Aggregation (MLAG) enables a server or switch with a two-port bond, such as a link aggregation group (LAG), EtherChannel, port group or trunk, to connect those ports to different switches and operate as if they are connected to a single, logical switch.
 This provides greater redundancy and greater system throughput.

-Dual-connected devices can create LACP bonds that contain links to each physical switch.
-Therefore, active-active links from the dual-connected devices are supported even though they are connected to two different physical switches.
+Dual-connected devices can create LACP bonds that contain links to each physical switch; active-active links from the dual-connected devices are supported even though they are connected to two different physical switches.

 ## How Does MLAG Work?